FAQs

 To be classified a regional musician you must live over 200km from the Sydney CBD.

-Please contact SYO to discuss this further before applying.
+Please contact SYO at [email protected] to discuss this further before applying.

 Can I apply for a scholarship?

-Scholarships are available to support young musicians and their families who face financial hardship or circumstances that would otherwise prevent them from joining SYO.
+Scholarships for our weekly orchestral program are available to support young musicians and their families who face financial hardship or circumstances that would otherwise prevent them from joining SYO.

 Read more about our scholarships here.